adobe/aio-lib-java/aem/core_aem/README.md

 * `aio.encoded.pkcs8` your private key (in a base64 encoded pkcs8 format)

 When using OAuth credentials also set
-* `aio.client.secret` your Adobe Developer Console jwt credential client secret
+* `aio.client.secret` your Adobe Developer Console oAuth credential client secret
 * `aio_oauth_scopes` a comma separated list of OAuth scopes associated with your API, see your Adobe Developer Console OAuth scopes (project.workspace.details.credentials[i].oauth_server_to_server.scopes)

 For more details on the above please refer to